This page provides basic information on registering for services with an INSO country office.

 Detailed instructions, and all relevant forms and documents, will be provided to eligible applicants upon receipt of your request.

 Registration is only available to humanitarian organisations - not individual aid workers - and must be applied for by the most senior representative available such as Regional or Country Director.

 For registration to INSO World Alert please see the World Alert page.

 To be eligible for INSO services anywhere in the world an organisation must meet all of the following criteria:

 (Evidence will be requested)

-- Be legally constituted as an NGO (non-profit, without shareholders) in the original country of establishment (home country)
+- Be exclusively constituted as an NGO (non-profit, without shareholders*) in the original country of establishment (home country).

 - Agree to abide by the INSO Code of Conduct for members

 - Be actively operating, or planning to be operating, in the country for which you are applying

 If you are sure you fulfill all of the Eligibility Criteria then please contact the Registration Officer of the relevant country office to request registration.
 You will be required to submit: